RukayaOK/containerised-azure-function-app-terraform/README.md

 The application image is stored in an Azure Container Registry.

-Continuous Deployment is enabled on the Function App so that each time a new version of the Function App is pushed the Azure Container Registry, the Function App is updated with the new image.
+Continuous Deployment is enabled on the Function App so that each time a new version of the Function App is pushed to the Azure Container Registry, the Function App is updated with the new image.

 ## Architecture
 ![](assets/function_app.png)